-Oxalis hirta is a fall blooming South African species with grey-green trifoliolate leaves and mauve, magenta, or white flowers.
+Oxalis hirta is a fall blooming (April to June in habitat) South African species with a leafy, often branching stem, and grey-green trifoliolate leaves and mauve, magenta, or white flowers.
 It grows on flats and slopes in the north and southwest Cape.
-It is one of the largest of the Oxalis species in South Africa due to the stronly erect main stem (~1ft/30 cm) that appears from each bulb.
+It is one of the largest of the Oxalis species in South Africa due to the strongly erect main stem (~1 ft/30 cm) that appears from each bulb.
 The bulbs can get very large as well.

-The photos below shows the typical form of the species with magenta flowers.
-Photos 1-3 were taken by Mary Sue Ittner.
-Photo 3 shows the bulbs on a 1 cm square grid.
-Photos 4-6 were taken by Nhu Nguyen.
-Photo 4 from the UC Botanical Garden shows what this species probably looks like in habitat, attributable to the wonderful landscaping of the South African section at the Garden.
+The photos below were taken by Nhu Nguyen.
+The first photo from the UC Botanical Garden shows what this species probably looks like in habitat, attributable to the wonderful landscaping of the South African section of the Garden.

-The photos below shows a form from Bill Dijk including one that is so floriferous that you can't see the leaves.
+The photos below show a form from Bill Dijk including one that is so floriferous that you can't see the leaves.

 The photo below from Andrew Broome shows a salmon colored form.